amundo/clusterlang/README.md

 You have a file with two languages in it.

-Is it possible to automatically group the words by language?
+## Is it possible to automatically group the words in a file in two unknown languages by language?

 Here's my attempt.

 It goes like this:

-count up the bigrams in each word.
+First, you tally up the bigrams in each word.
 For example, _abracadabra_ gives:

     ca 1
     da 1